Montmorency Falls: Our Complete Guide

 Where are Montmorency Falls located?

-Montmorency Falls are located about 12 km northeast of Quebec City, on the Beaupré Coast, between the St. Lawrence River and the mouth of the Montmorency River.
-They are therefore just outside the city, in Parc de la Chute-Montmorency, and can very easily fit into a Quebec City vacation or a broader itinerary during a road trip, for example.
+Montmorency Falls are located about 12 km (7.5 miles) northeast of Quebec City, on the Beaupré Coast, between the St. Lawrence River and the mouth of the Montmorency River.
+They sit just outside the city, in Parc de la Chute-Montmorency, making them easy to include in a Quebec City stay or a broader road-trip itinerary.

 How to get to Montmorency Falls?

-As is often the case on a trip to Canada, the easiest option is to be independent with a car so you can move freely between the different areas and cities.
-On our side, during this winter trip, we used the DiscoverCars comparison tool, which allowed us to find a very good rental rate.
-We clearly recommend comparing offers, because it will very often let you save a lot on this type of trip (and adjust your dates slightly if possible).
+As is often the case when traveling in Canada, having a car is the easiest way to move freely between different areas and cities.
+For this winter trip, we used the DiscoverCars comparison tool, and found a very competitive rental rate.
+We strongly recommend comparing offers, as it can save you a significant amount on this kind of trip (and adjust your dates slightly if possible).

-Montmorency Falls are easy to access, especially by car, since they’re only about fifteen minutes from downtown Quebec City by taking Route 138 toward the Beaupré Coast.
-The site has several designated parking lots, including one at the top near Manoir Montmorency (where we parked) and another at the foot of the falls, at the cable car arrival.
-It’s clearly the simplest and most logical option, especially if you continue afterward toward Île d’Orléans or the Beaupré Coast.
+Montmorency Falls are easy to access, especially by car, since they’re only about fifteen minutes from downtown Quebec City via Route 138 toward the Beaupré Coast.
+The site has several designated parking lots, including one at the top near Manoir Montmorency (where we parked) and another at the foot of the falls, by the lower cable car station.
+It is the simplest and most practical option, especially if you continue afterward toward Île d’Orléans or the Beaupré Coast.

-Finally, there are also organized excursions departing from Quebec City that include a stop at Montmorency Falls, often combined with a visit to Île d’Orléans or the Basilica of Sainte-Anne-de-Beaupré.
-That can be an interesting solution if you haven’t rented a vehicle, even though you’ll obviously have much less time on site.
+Organized excursions are another option departing from Quebec City that include a stop at Montmorency Falls, often combined with a visit to Île d’Orléans or the Basilica of Sainte-Anne-de-Beaupré.
+This can be a convenient solution if you haven’t rented a vehicle, although you will naturally have less time to explore independently.

 How to visit Montmorency Falls?

-Visiting the falls can be done in several ways, depending on how much time you have and the season, haha.
-The cable car remains a very practical and pleasant option to connect the top and the bottom of the falls while enjoying a great overall view.
-We found it pretty nice to do, especially since the package combined with site access remains fairly reasonable.
-The suspension bridge, which lets you cross above the falls, is clearly a must-do during your visit.
+There are several ways to visit the falls, depending on the season and how much time you have.
+The cable car is a practical and enjoyable way to travel between the top and the bottom of the falls while enjoying a great overall view.
+We enjoyed the ride, especially since the combined ticket with site access felt reasonably priced.
+The suspension bridge, which lets you cross above the falls, is one of the highlights of any visit.

-If conditions allow, the panoramic staircase is also an experience not to miss, because it lets you descend facing the falls with a spectacular perspective.
+If conditions allow, the panoramic staircase is another experience worth considering, as it lets you descend with the falls directly in view.
 Unfortunately, it was closed during our visit because of the ice.
 Finally, if you want to extend the walk, several trails and lookouts let you explore the riverbanks and the surrounding park, which can be worth it if you have a bit more time on site.

 What activities can you do at Montmorency Falls?